lvgl/lvgl/docs/overview/style.md

 ```
 # Styles

 *Styles* are used to set the appearance of the objects.
 Styles in lvgl are heavily inspired by CSS.
-The concept in nutshell is the following:
+The concept in nutshell is as follows:
-- A style is an `lv_style_t` variable which can hold properties, for example border width, text color and so on.
+- A style is an `lv_style_t` variable which can hold properties like border width, text color and so on.
 It's similar to a `class` in CSS.
 - Styles can be assigned to objects to change their appearance.
 During the assignment the target part (*pseudo element* in CSS) and target state (*pseudo class*) can be specified.
-For example add `style_blue` to the knob of a slider when it's in pressed state.
+For example one can add `style_blue` to the knob of a slider when it's in pressed state.
 - The same style can be used by any number of objects.
 - Styles can be cascaded which means multiple styles can be assigned to an object and each style can have different properties.
 Therefore not all properties have to be specified in style.
 LVLG will look for a property until a style defines it or use a default if it's not spefied by any of the styles.